-3.7.6 Starting a New Program
+3.10.8 Starting a New Program

 There are 10 available programs that are stored within the TM-Manager App.
-By default they are called Program 1 through Program 10 and can be changed by activating the pulldown below the time display.
+By default they are called Tab 60/10, Pres:300-60, Program 3 through Program 10, and can be changed by activating the pulldown below the time display.
 Clicking on the Program name allows the program name to be changed with the keyboard.
-By default, each program has one default step, End Program.
+By default, each empty program has one default step, End Program.
 All programs must have an end program step as the final step.
 Protections exist in the App to ensure this.